CarolineWeeLab/EZBehavior/README.md

     Step-4: Follow the examples in the Meta-analysis.xlsm to conduct the aggregation.

 2. Sleep/locomotor data

+    Preparation: Download the zipped example raw Excel files and unzip all the them.
+Put all the files in the same folder with the v5.63.xlsm file.

-    Step-1: Use the SleepData_Template_v5.63 to analyze the example sleep raw data files
+    Step-1: Use the SleepData_Template_v5.63.xlsm to analyze the example sleep raw data files

     Step-2: In the Setting sheet, Key in 1)Experiment Name in cell-X13 2)Group names in cells-Y16-Y27 for up to 12 different groups 3)Number of groups in cell-U15.